bup/bup/README.md

 Basically, 'bup split' reads the data on stdin (or from files specified on the command line), breaks it into chunks using a rolling checksum (similar to rsync), and saves those chunks into a new git packfile.
-There is one git packfile per backup.
+There is at least one git packfile per backup.

 When deciding whether to write a particular chunk into the new packfile, bup first checks all the other packfiles that exist to see if they already have that